Chapter One – This is Mr. Death….

 Not even remotely.

 I was devastated by Mike’s passing.
 He and I had become especially close in the year before he died.
 In fact we were ‘courting’ in the old fashioned sense of the word, and we had made plans to meet the day he was killed.
 He had been due to come to my house to collect me just before the accident occurred.

 The day of his funeral and burial, I was pretty much inconsolable.
 I vaguely recall the funeral mass, in a Catholic Church.
 It was my first Catholic funeral.
 In fact, it was my first funeral period, and I remember being angry that it hardly seemed to be about Mike at all.
 It seemed like a regular mass service, with barely a mention of Mike as an individual.
 No talk of his character or identity, other than as a child of God and of the Church.
 It probably did not help that the Priest did not know Mike or his family to begin with.

 The funeral mass was followed by his burial.

 I am told that I collapsed at his graveside.
 I am horrified by this in retrospect.
 His poor family had enough to deal with.
 But I have no memory of it at all.
 None.
 Or of leaving the cemetery.
 It’s literally a blank.

-I have no memory, in fact, of the days that followed either.
-Its all a blank.
+I have no memory of the days that followed either.
 Only small glimpses, flashes of what I might have done…like a dream you are not sure you even had.

 Death was something my family did not discuss.

 Most things that matter in life were things my family did not discuss.

 When my mother did speak of Mike’s death, she tossed out dismissive and insulting cliches.
-“Life goes on” and ‘these things happen” and other equally trite shit, which in no way acknowledged my sense of loss or grief, or the enormity of a close friend’s death.
+“Life goes on” and ‘these things happen” and other equally trite shit, which in no way acknowledged my profound sense of loss or grief, or the enormity of a close friend’s death.